 Participants will be able to:

-1) define expressive arts therapy as an intermodal, integrative approach to regulation and restoration;
+1) define expressive arts therapy as an intermodal, integrative approach to regulation and restoration for counseling, psychotherapy, play therapy, and coaching;

-2) define the MSSS (Movement Sounding Storytelling Silence) Model of expressive arts therapy;
+2) define the MSSS (Movement Sounding Storytelling Silence) Model of expressive arts therapy and how it informs counseling, psychotherapy, play therapy, and coaching practices;

-3) define at least three evidence-informed expressive arts therapy strategies that reduce stress;
+3) define at least ten evidence-informed expressive arts therapy strategies that reduce stress;

-4) define at least two ways to use breathwork as a creative arts approach to body awareness;
+4) define at least two ways to use breathwork as a cretive approach to body awareness;

 5) define why interoception is important to understanding stress and self-regulation;

-6) define the Circle of Capacity Model as a complement to the window of tolerance framework;
+6) define the Circle of Capacity Model as a complement to the window of tolerance framework in counseling, psychotherapy, and play therapy;

-7) define at least three important areas of interoception related to distress reactions;
+7) define at least three creative practices interoception related to address stress reactions;

-9) define the terms synchrony, ventral vagal network, and social engagement and why they are important to health and wellness;
+9) define the terms synchrony, ventral vagal network, and social engagement;

-10) define attunement as an essential concept in supporting stress reduction and trauma recovery;
+10) define attunement as an essential concept in supporting stress reduction and trauma recovery through creative and playful practices;

-11) understand through image and mark making, sounding, movement, and story exactly why rhythm is the founation of all expressive arts therapy practices;
+11) identify why rhythm is the foundation of all expressive arts therapy practices;

-12) learn to apply the Expressive Arts Therapy Autonomic Wheel to work with people of all ages-- and ourselves, to understand our own nervous systems.
+13) learn to apply the Expressive Arts Therapy Autonomic Wheel to work with people of all ages-- and ourselves, to understand our own nervous systems;

 As part of this in-person course, we will offer an additional live webinar that you can attend to meet other participants.
 Or you can choose to watch this webinar on your own time before our in-person meeting.
 We will orient you to the workshop, be available for questions, and introduce you to the concepts and practices that you will learn during our time together at KMAC.